 Get better control over your finances

-You can control your finances better by moving your mortgage onto a fixed rate and know your mortgage payments will remain the same for a few years.
-A typical two-year fixed rate mortgage will give you peace of mind over the medium term without having to worry about fluctuating monthly mortgage payments.
+You can control your finances better by moving your mortgage onto a fixed rate and knowing your mortgage payments will remain the same for a few years.
+A typical 2-year fixed-rate mortgage will give you peace of mind over the medium term without having to worry about fluctuating monthly mortgage payments.

 Borrow more money

 If you are looking to carry out some home improvements or have any other large expenditure on the horizon then remortgaging can release the funds needed as well as lowering the mortgage rate you are being charged.
 You will need to check first whether the cost of remortgaging is worthwhile as you may be able to obtain a further advance on your current mortgage deal that could work out cheaper overall.

 If you have managed to get into debt with a credit card or other short-term loan and you are struggling to manage the repayments, you could pay off this debt by remortgaging your property to release some funds.
-Remortgaging to pay off debt should be only be considered in an emergency as the total interest you will pay over the remaining term of your mortgage will be greater than the total payable on the short-term debt.
+Remortgaging to pay off debt should only be considered in an emergency as the total interest you will pay over the remaining term of your mortgage will be greater than the total payable on the short-term debt.
 Also, you will have to divulge to your lender the reason why you are remortgaging, which may affect you being granted a mortgage.

 Lower the LTV on your mortgage